emilyriehl/emilyriehl.github.io/_pages/cv.md

 * **University of Chicago**, Chicago, IL
     * Ph.D. in Mathematics, June 2011; M.A. in Mathematics, June 2009
     * Thesis: “[Algebraic model structures](https://emilyriehl.github.io/files/phdthesis.pdf)” advised by [J. Peter May](http://math.uchicago.edu/~may/).
+    * "Topic" proposal: "[A model structure for quasi-categories](https://emilyriehl.github.io/files/topic.pdf)" discussed with [J. Peter May](http://math.uchicago.edu/~may/).

 * **University of Cambridge**, Churchill College, Cambridge, UK
     * Certificate of Advanced Study in Mathematics (Part III) with Distinction, June 2007